webrecorder/replayweb.page/README.md

 - `yarn start-electron` - to start electron in dev mode, with previously built assets

 - `yarn dist` - to build production assets + Electron app (in dist/)

-- `yarn build-docs` - to build the Jekyll docs (for local use) and run Jekyll.
-Requires Ruby.

-- `yarn start-jekyll` - to build Jekyll docs and start Jekyll static server on port 4000.

 The static assets are placed in the root `index.html`, `sw.js` and `ui.js`, and can be used with any HTTP server.